Child sex abuse victims sue Catholic Church, other groups in New York after change in law

 “While we carefully review the claims made in these suits, we ask that people pray for peace and healing for all those who have suffered from the sin and crime of the sexual abuse of minors, wherever it occurred,” the archdiocese’s statement said.

-A lawsuit was also filed against Boy Scouts of America, accusing the national organization of knowingly employing thousands of leaders who were suspected of molesting children.
+A lawsuit was also filed against the Boy Scouts of America, accusing the national organization of knowingly employing thousands of leaders who were suspected of molesting children.

 The group did not respond to a request for comment on Wednesday but earlier this year said it encouraged victims to come forward as the law changed.